 At ERGO/DKV as Business Analyst/Scrum Master/Agile Coach supporting the “EASY” project in private health insurance.

-"EASY" is ERGO’s broker system to help advisers better serve their customers.
+“EASY” is ERGO’s broker system to help advisors serve their clients better.

 Environment: TFS, HP QC/ALM, Access, SQL, SharePoint, Visual Studio, .NET, C#, SQL Server, Citrix, Enterprise Architect, in-house development